Niki-Tester/paperkins/README.md

   When clicked this will take the user to a page dedicated displaying the products the user has added to the cart.
 The total cost of each product in the cart, along with the delivery charge and grand total for the order.

-  If no items have been added to the card, a message will be displayed to the user, prompting them to start shopping.
+  If no items have been added to the cart, a message will be displayed to the user, prompting them to start shopping.

   The cart page will give the user a break down of all the products they have added to the cart, along with the current quantity they wish to order, with the ability to change the order quantity, or remove a product from the cart entirely.